Posts

 Image

 Published in 2012 by Hyperion Audio Performed by Dan Stevens Duration: 4 hours, 42 minutes.
+Unabridged.
 I am torn by this book.
 I liked the message (just live your life, enjoy the time you have, don't be a clock-watcher) but this short book felt like it was jammed full of padding.
-The book is about Dor, a man who lives at the beginning of civilization.
+The Time Keeper features a man named Dor who lives at the beginning of civilization.
 He is happily married to his childhood sweetheart, has kids and is also the first man to measure time.
 He creates sundials, water clocks, measures the cycles of the moon and notices the days get longer and shorter as the year progresses.
 His childhood friend is the king and the creator of the Tower of Babel.
 His friend wants to harness this ability to measure time in some way to build his tower but Dor refuses.
 They are banished and eventually his wife dies from a disease.
 Dor returns to the tower and storms up the stairs just as God punishes the builders of the tower (sort of like it is described in Genesis).
-Dor is not killed.
-Instead
+Do...

 Chimera (The Subterrene War, Book 3) (audiobook) by T.C.
 McCarthy